chili-chips-ba/wireguard-fpga/README.md

 _ChaCha20-Poly1305 Encryptor/Decryptor_ are using [RFC7539's](https://datatracker.ietf.org/doc/html/rfc7539) AEAD (Authenticated Encryption Authenticated Data) construction based on [ChaCha20](http://cr.yp.to/chacha.html) for symmetric encryption and [Poly1305](http://cr.yp.to/mac.html) for authentication.

-The hardware architecture features three clock signal domains:
-- 125 MHz domain with an 8-bit bus for interfacing data plane with 1G MAC cores (marked in blue)
-- 80 MHz domain with a 32-bit bus for interfacing data plane with the CPU (marked in red)
-- 80 MHz domain with a 128-bit bus for the packet transfer through the data plane pipeline (marked in green)

-Although the data plane transfers packets at approximately 10 Gbps, the cores in the data plane pipeline are not expected to process at such a rate.
-To ensure the system works at wire speed, the data plane pipeline must process packets at a rate of at least 4 Gbps.

 ## Software Architecture
 ### SW Conceptual Class Diagram
 ![SWArchitecture](0.doc/Wireguard/wireguard-fpga-muxed-Architecture-SW.webp)